PadmarajBhat/Scalable-Microservices-with-Kubernetes/Notes.md

 * Moving towards serverless computing in Google Cloud:
   * https://cloud.google.com/functions/use-cases/ - serverless has 3 types option in google cloud.
 This is talks about function.
 Majorly for backend applications
+    * can be triggered through http request (post call to a http link) or event driven (sort of push notification processing)
   * https://cloud.google.com/appengine/- serverless web and backend application
-  * Nice article on google run: https://blog.iron.io/google-cloud-run-alternatives-and-review/
+  * Nice article on google run: https://blog.iron.io/google-cloud-run-alternatives-and-review/ - mainly for containerized application